Taxis by country: Indonesia

-Since 1993, executive taxicabs were began to operate as premium alternatives to its regular counterparts.
+Since 1993, executive taxicabs were begun to operate as premium alternatives to its regular counterparts.
 Most executive taxis were painted in black and often seen as either sedans such as the BMW 3 Series (F30), Hyundai Sonata (NF and YF), Mercedes-Benz C-Class (W203 and W204), E-Class (W211 and W212) and S-Class (W221), and Toyota Camry (XV40 and XV50), or minivans such as the Mercedes-Benz Viano (W639), Nissan Elgrand (E52) and Toyota Alphard.

 Among the first executive taxis were the diesel-powered Nissan Cedric (Y31), and to a lesser extent, the Toyota Crown Comfort (LXS12).
 The first Cedric taxis were originally converted from those previously used as transport vehicles of the participating member state leaders for the 10th Summit of the Non-Aligned Movement, held from 1 to 6 September 1992 in Jakarta.

 Electric taxicabs began to appear in the country in mid-2019, with the first cars being the BYD e6 (regular) and Tesla Model X (executive).
 Other cars include the BYD T3, Hyundai Kona Electric (SX2), and VinFast VF e34.
-In late 2021, plug-in hybrid taxicabs were introduced, with the addition of the Toyota Prius PHEV (XW50).
+Hybrid taxicabs were introduced in 2026, with Bluebird chose the Toyota Kijang Innova Zenix Hybrid as their regular-premium taxicab under the name Bluebird Prime.
+Five years earlier in late 2021, plug-in hybrid taxicabs were introduced, with the addition of the Toyota Prius PHEV (XW50).

 Following the Honda Mobilio's discontinuation in June 2024, the BR-V crossover was selected by Bluebird in May 2025 as a newer regular taxicab replacing the Mobilio.